- Bachelor's Degree Completion

 - Institutional Review Board

-This program is a one-semester program designed to provide Registered Nurses from other specialties and new graduate nurses with an understanding of the operating room nurse’s role and responsibilities.
+This program is a two-semester program designed to provide Registered Nurses from other specialties and new graduate nurses with an understanding of the operating room nurse’s role and responsibilities.

-This program is comprised of 42 hours of classroom, 16 hours of skills lab, and 240 hours of mentored clinical experience.
+This blended program is comprised of 42 hours of classroom and online modules, 10 hours of skills lab, and 240 hours of mentored clinical experience.
+It will also include one-year membership to AORN Standards, Practices and Guidelines.
 This curriculum closely integrates learning experiences in the classroom, skills lab, and in the clinical setting.
 Participants will not only earn college credits and a certificate of completion, but they will also learn the theoretical concepts, principles, and skills of perioperative nursing based on the standards and recommended practices established by Association of Operating Room Nurses (AORN).
 Licensure as a Registered Nurse is required.

 At the completion of this program, students will be able to: